Housing Supports

 920 Commissioners Rd.
 East, London, Ont.
 N5Z 3J1

-March of Dimes Canada is a Home & Vehicle Modification Program that provides funding for basic home and/or vehicle modifications.
-Their missions is to maximize the independence, personal empowerment, and community participation of people with physical disabilities
+March of Dimes Canada is a Home and Vehicle Modification Program that provides funding for basic home and/or vehicle modifications.
+Their mission is to maximize the independence, personal empowerment, and community participation of people with physical disabilities

 Tel: 519-642-3999